derhansen/tobserver/README.md

 ## Intro

 This TYPO3 extension and tObserver is in beta state.
-Also tObserver.com is in a closed beta state- If you would like to get a test account, please contact me by e-mail at [hello@tobserver.com](mailto:hello@tobserver.com)
+If you have new ideas, please contact me by e-mail at [hello@tobserver.com](mailto:hello@tobserver.com)

 ## What does it do?